-- UT continued working on the assessment of the pressure coring tool performance during the expedition comparing pressure and temperature data from various sensors inside the Pressure Coring Tool with Ball Valve (PCTB) and outside on the wireline to rig and wireline data collected as part of the mud logging program. - UT presented a poster titled: Pressure Coring in the Terrebonne Basin, Gulf of Mexico at AGU24.
+UT finished the assessment of the pressure coring tool performance during the expedition comparing pressure and temperature data from various sensors inside the Pressure Coring Tool with Ball Valve (PCTB) and outside on the wireline to rig and wireline data collected as part of the mud logging program.
+Results have been incorporated into the UT-GOM2-2 Proceedings Volume.